Dorogonovvv/mailosaur-sample/README.md

+## Demo
+Here is a quick video where I show the idea of sending and receiving emails using Mailosaur - https://youtu.be/qGHlPV2NCR0.

 ## Idea
-1. Initialized default Playwright example with `npm init playwright@latest`;
+1. Initialize default Playwright example with `npm init playwright@latest`;
 2. Register an account with Mailosaur on https://mailosaur.com/ and get apiKey and serverId;
 3. Install Mailosaur `npm i mailosaur`;
 4. To send email: add external email for testing https://mailosaur.com/app/account/email-addresses;